LABOR-LLM: Language-Based Occupational Representations with Large Language Models: Large Language Models as Foundation Models

 Second, for those LLMs for which it is possible, we directly obtain the probability assigned to a given token.
-This functionality may be enabled in the setup of an open model such as Llama-2, or it may be exposed through an API in the case of a closed model such as ChatGPT-4.\footnote{For example, \url{https://cookbook.openai.com/examples/using_logprobs} explains how to use the logprobs parameter in OpenAI API requests to evaluate token probabilities, allowing analysis of model confidence and alternative predictions for improved understanding of text generation.} For example, for the LLM Llama-2 7 billion parameter model, denoted Llama-2-7B, the estimated probability that ``Engineer'' follows the single-token sequence ``Software'' is written $\hat{P}^\mathcal{V}_\text{Llama-2-7B}(\text{"Engineer"}|\text{"Software"})$.
-To obtain the probability of the next job given a sequence of prior jobs, we first use the text template function and the tokenizer to translate the job history into a sequence of tokens; similarly, we translate the title of a particular next job $y_{i,t+1}$ into a sequence of tokens.
-The estimated next-token probability model associated with the LLM, denoted by $\hat{P}^\mathcal{V}_\text{LLM}(\cdot \mid v_1, \dots, v_k): \mathcal{V}_\text{LLM} \to [0, 1]$, can be applied several times to determine (using the chain rule of probability) an estimate of the probability that the sequence of tokens induced by $y_{i,t+1}$ follows the sequence of tokens induced by $(y_{i,1},\dots,y_{i,t})$.
-A language-based next-token prediction model thus induces an associated occupation model, as follows:
+This functionality may be enabled in the setup of an open model such as Llama-2, or it may be exposed through an API in the case of a closed model such as ChatGPT-4.\footnote{For example, \url{https://cookbook.openai.com/examples/using_logprobs} explains how to use the logprobs parameter in OpenAI API requests to evaluate token probabilities, allowing analysis of model confidence and alternative predictions for improved understanding of text generation.} For example, for the LLM Llama-2 7 billion parameter model, denoted Llama-2-7B, we let $\hat{P}^\mathcal{V}_\text{Llama-2-7B}(\text{``Engineer''} \mid \text{``Software''})$ denote the estimated probability that ``Engineer'' follows the single-token sequence ``Software''.
+To obtain the probability of the next occupation given a sequence of prior occupations, we first use the text template function and the tokenizer to translate the occupation history into a sequence of tokens; similarly, we translate the title of a particular next occupation $y_{i,t+1}$ into a sequence of tokens.
+The estimated next-token probability model associated with the LLM, denoted by $\hat{P}^\mathcal{V}_\text{LLM}(\cdot \mid v_1, \dots, v_j): \mathcal{V}_\text{LLM} \to [0, 1]$, can be applied several times to determine (using the chain rule of probability) an estimate of the probability that the sequence of tokens induced by $y_{i,t+1}$ follows the sequence of tokens induced by $(y_{i,1},\dots,y_{i,t})$.
+A language-based next-token prediction model thus induces an associated occupation model, as follows.
+See Appendix \ref{sec:appendix-predict-as-tokens} for details.